buildcomics/busylight/README.md

 You will also find the "instructions"  there!

 ## Models
-Find all the models for the Busylight here: (TODO)
+Find all the models for the Busylight here: https://www.prusaprinters.org/prints/64085-raspberry-pi-pico-busylight

 ## Wiring
 I used one common cathode RGB LED 5mm wired with resistors.
 The led pinout goes as follows, counted from pin 1 as being the pin closest to the flat in the bottom of the LED:\
 1. Pin 1:RED, 68 ohm ==> GPIO 5